Australian Govt Warned Against Ending Free RAT Scheme Amid Battle Against COVID-19 In Winter - UrduPoint

 Australian Gov't Warned Against Ending Free RAT Scheme Amid Battle Against COVID-19 In Winter

-CANBERRA, (UrduPoint / Pakistan Point News - 13th Jul, 2022 ) --:Health authorities have called on Australia's Federal government to extend its free rapid coronavirus test scheme for vulnerable Australians.
+CANBERRA, (UrduPoint / Pakistan Point News - 14th Jul, 2022 ) :Health authorities have called on Australia's Federal government to extend its free rapid coronavirus test scheme for vulnerable Australians.

 The Pharmaceutical Society of Australia (PSA) and Royal Australian College of General Practitioners (RACGP) recently criticized the government's announcement that the free rapid antigen test (RAT) program will be terminated at the end of July.